pixeltris/GK6X/README.md

 See the [releases](https://github.com/pixeltris/GK6X/releases) page for prebuilt binaries.

 <details>
-<summary>.NET Framework 4+ / Visual Studio on Windows. mono on Mac / Linux.
+<summary>.NET Framework 4+ on Windows. mono on Mac / Linux.
 Expand for more info.</summary>

 ### Windows